spraakbanken/korp-frontend/doc/user_manual_eng.md

 hit that extends beyond a sentence.
 For some corpora, however, it is possible to allow hits that span a larger amount of text, such as a paragraph, making it possible to search across sentence boundaries.

-The option to activate this can be found just to the right of the Search button under Extended search.
+The option to activate this can be found just to the right of the search button under Extended search.
 If the corpora you have chosen do not support extended context, only "sentence" can be chosen here.
 However, if at least one corpus that allows extended context is selected, you will be able to select an extended context in the list.
 If at least one of the selected corpora has this support, you will be able to select something like "up to paragraph".
 This means that the search will be performed within the paragraph limit *for the corpora that support it*, and within the largest possible context that is less than a paragraph for those that do not support it, which in most cases will be a sentence.